The Incredible Burt Wonderstone (movie review)

 I wouldn’t say this movie is terrible, but there is a lot of potential here and it’s all squandered.
 I’m giving The Incredible Burt Wonderstone a 5.5 out of 10 as it’s watchable and has a beginning, middle and end and just barely held my attention.

-Posted on July 25, 2013, in movie reviews and tagged Alan Arkin, Burt Wonderstone, David Copperfield, James Gandolfini, Jay Mohr, Jim Carrey, movie reviews, movies, Olivia Wilde, Steve Buscemi, Steve Carell, The Incredible Burt Wonderstone.
+Posted on July 25, 2013, in movie review and tagged Alan Arkin, Burt Wonderstone, David Copperfield, James Gandolfini, Jay Mohr, Jim Carrey, movie review, movies, Olivia Wilde, Steve Buscemi, Steve Carell, The Incredible Burt Wonderstone.
 Bookmark the permalink.
 2 Comments.